 By Larina Robinson

-- Sauerkraut – A traditional preservation method using salt or a culture starter to preserve cabbage.
+A traditional preservation method using salt or a culture starter to preserve cabbage.
 It has taken a recent spotlight in the health world for its probiotic benefits.
 The cabbage is fermented by lactic acid bacteria which breaks down the natural sugars in the cabbage and leaves behind compounds beneficial in overall gut health.
-If you don’t like cabbage that much, try one of the mixed vegetable blends available that includes carrot, beetroot, onion or sea vegetables.
-Learn how to make your own own sauerkraut.
+If you don’t like cabbage that much, try one of the mixed vegetable blends available that include carrot, beetroot, onion or sea vegetables.

-- Herbs and spices – Never underestimate the power of herbs and spices to heal and nourish the body.
-Gut-loving herbs and spices such as turmeric, ginger, coriander, and cinnamon are all anti-inflammatory, antiviral, and antibacterial helping to soothe our digestive system, and support our immune system to function optimally.
-Check out this warm turmeric tea.
+Never underestimate the power of herbs and spices to heal and nourish the body.
+Gut-loving herbs and spices such as turmeric, ginger, coriander, and cinnamon are all anti-inflammatory, antiviral, and antibacterial helping to soothe our digestive system and support our immune system to function optimally.

-- Jerusalem Artichokes – Jerusalem artichokes are especially high in inulin, a prebiotic, indigestible fiber that feeds our gut bacteria.
+Jerusalem Artichokes – Jerusalem artichokes are especially high in inulin, a prebiotic, indigestible fibre that feeds our gut bacteria.
 Inulin is fermented in the colon forming a compound called butyrate as a byproduct.
-Butyrate has been shown to improve the health of the intestinal barrier and also have anti-inflammatory effect.
+Butyrate has been shown to improve the health of the intestinal barrier and also have an anti-inflammatory effect.

 Larina Robinson is a nutritionist and wholefood dietitian based in Sydney.
 Larina specialises in addressing food intolerances and strongly believes in an individualised approach to healthy eating.
 Check out her website and blog The Body Dietetics or her Facebook page for more wellness and good living inspiration.